-- At Ivel Valley, we use CPOMS to report all concerns; - Staff are supported to record all and any concerns, even if they are unsure whether the information should be recorded or not; - Staff need to efficiently and quickly contact a member of the safeguarding team to verbally share information if they have a concern that needs immediate action, e.g. a clear disclosure or sign of abuse.
-This can then be recorded afterwards; - We also use CPOMS to record behaviour incidents and notable contact with families this supports building a rich understanding of the experiences of pupils; - All staff are made aware of referral systems to Early Help and social care in induction training, but are not expected to complete these referrals themselves unless in a real emergency.
-Key numbers are available on distribution telephone lists; - Besides the DSL and deputy DSL, the Headteacher and Assistant Headteachers have higher level safeguarding training, as do the Family Support Team, therefore there is always someone available to make referrals if required; - These staff members are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments; - These systems are in use throughout the school from Early Years to College to support consistency.
+- At Ivel Valley, we use CPOMS to record and report all concerns - Staff are supported to record all and any concerns, even if they are unsure whether the information should be recorded or not - Staff need to efficiently and quickly contact a member of the safeguarding team to verbally share information if they have a concern that needs immediate action, e.g. a clear disclosure or sign of abuse.
+This can then be recorded afterwards - We also use CPOMS to record behaviour incidents and notable contact with families this supports us to build a rich understanding of the experiences of pupils - All staff are made aware of referral systems to Early Help and social care in induction training but are not expected to complete these referrals themselves unless in a real emergency.
+Key numbers are available on distribution telephone lists - Key staff members are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments - These systems are in use throughout the school from Early Years to College to support consistency.